blcxtranslations/blcx/_translated/chapter-0031.md

 Generally, when powerful cultivators faced cultivators with lower cultivation, they would all be very arrogant.
 Li Hai was very impressed by Lin Xuan's kind and approachable attitude.
 Therefore, currently, he was telling Lin Xuan a very detailed account of everything he knew about the incident.

 There are tens of thousands of sects in the world of cultivation, and Floating Cloud Valley can be considered on the lower end of that scale.
-In thousands of cultivators they had, ten percent of them were in the early layers of Spirit Gathering, but they did have almost one hundred Foundation Building cultivators as protector elders.
-At the same time, the patriarch Immortal Yun He was a early Core Formation stage expert.
+In the thousands of cultivators they had, ten percent of them were in the early layers of Spirit Gathering, but they did have almost one hundred Foundation Building cultivators as protector elders.
+At the same time, the patriarch Immortal Yun He was an early Core Formation stage expert.

-This kind of strength, cannot said to be strong, but also can't be easily looked down upon.
-After all, the patriarch did have a cultivation in the Core Formation stage and was powerful, and with almost a hundred Foundation Building stage cultivators also caused fear in peoples hearts.
+This kind of strength, cannot be said to be strong, but also can't be easily looked down upon.
+After all, the patriarch did have a cultivation in the Core Formation stage and was powerful, and with almost a hundred Foundation Building stage cultivators also caused fear in people's hearts.
 In this area, they would not be able to seek hegemony or expand easily, but protecting against being supplanted or being bullied is no problem.

 Of course, in the radius of 500 kilometres, it was not possible that the Floating Cloud Valley was the only sect.
 Excluding rogue cultivators, there were seven or eight various other sects, one of them being the Soaring Cloud sect.